BLACKHAWK RAILWAY HISTORICAL SOCIETY

 Wakarusa, IN

-Located along the now-abandoned former Wabash line across Northern Indiana, Blackhawk supplied original plans and consulted on the restoration of the Wabash depot, including the total reconstruction of the once-demolished baggage section of the building.
+Located along the now-abandoned former Wabash line across Northern Indiana, Blackhawk supplied original plans and consulted with the Wakarusa Historical Society on the restoration of the Wabash depot, including the total reconstruction of the once-demolished baggage section of the building.

 Wilmington, IL